chr1st1ank/speeding-up-python/README.md

 ### 5. Ngram count (parallel)
 Same as 4., but parallelism is allowed with unlimited threads or subprocesses.

+### 6. Minhash
+An implementation of the basic Minhash algorithm for estimating Jaccard similarities as described in Leskovec, Rajaraman, and Ullman, “Mining of Massive Datasets.”, Chapter 3.
+As hash algorithm murmur3 is used because it is both a common choice and gives identical results on different languages and platforms.

 ## Comments on the frameworks / languages used

 ### 1. Python